 Policy Details Page

-The purpose of this regulation is to implement Policy No. 6210.
-The Purchasing Department is hereby authorized to issue purchase orders for equipment, supplies, services and personal service contracts.
-The district shall not be responsible for purchases initiated other than via purchase order unless it is made with a District authorized procurement card (PCard).
+The Purchasing Department is authorized to issue purchase orders for equipment, supplies, services and personal service contracts.
+The District shall not be responsible for purchases initiated other than via purchase order unless it is made with a District authorized procurement card (PCard).

-A. All schools and departments will use the Lawson Requisition Center (RQC) catalog as the first source of supply.
+A. All schools and departments will use the current financial management enterprise resource planning (ERP) system’s stock catalog as the first source of supply.

-C. Whenever possible, users will adjust their requirements to use the standard supply items available through the district warehouse.
-Special preference items will not be provided through district funds except as approved, in advance, by the administrator in charge of Purchasing or designee.
-The decision may be appealed to the superintendent or his designee.
+B. Whenever possible, users should adjust their requirements to use the standard supply items available through the District warehouse.
+Special preference items will not be provided through District funds except as approved, in advance, by the administrator in charge of Purchasing or designee.
+The decision may be appealed to the superintendent or their designee.

-A. On-line requisitions for outside vendors should be prepared accurately and completely in Lawson RSS.
-Information should include the appropriate accounting and approximate price (enough to cover the budget impact).
-Although the Purchasing Department has the responsibility for selecting the actual vendor, requisitions should carry a suggested vendor and contact name, if appropriate, to facilitate processing.
+A. On-line requisitions for outside vendors should be prepared accurately and completely in the current ERP system.
+Information should include the appropriate accounting and approximate price (to ensure budget capacity).
+Although the Purchasing Department has the responsibility for selecting the actual vendor, requisitions should include a suggested vendor and contact name, if appropriate, to facilitate processing.

-B. RQC requisitions first go to Purchasing for vendor review and comments, then Finance for an accounting review, then to the Budget Responsibility Authority (BRC) for approval.
-Once received at Purchasing, requisitions will be processed within a maximum two (2) working days.
+B. Requisitions first route to Finance for accounting review, then to the Budget Responsibility Authority (BRC) for approval.
+Once received at Purchasing, requisitions will be processed within a maximum of two (2) working days as long as all necessary paperwork and required documents are included and school board approval received, if required.

 C. The Purchasing Department has the right and responsibility to select requisitions that will be included in a bid call.